FAQ: Emergency recovery at the Oregon Zoo

 How is the zoo funded?

-The zoo began this fiscal year with strong reserves, but they have been rapidly depleting since the closure.
+The zoo began the last fiscal year (FY 2019-20) with strong reserves, but those reserves have been rapidly depleting since the closure.
 It takes around $2.2 million per month for the zoo to operate in the current reduced-operations format.
-We know that when we are able to safely open, operations will be different.

-To reopen, it will cost an additional $1.7 million for the fiscal year in added staffing and supplies, with a 50% reduction in revenues expected due to reduced visitor flow.
-Not only is the zoo addressing immediate needs but it must also prepare for a potential resurgence of the virus that may produce an extended or additional closure.
+Revenues are 50% below what the zoo expects during normal operations because of reduced visitor flow mandated by COVD-19 safety protocols.
+While addressing immediate needs, the zoo must also prepare for a potential resurgence of the virus that may produce an extended or additional closure.
 For all of these reasons, the Oregon Zoo Foundation is working with its supporters to raise additional critically needed funds to sustain the zoo through this crisis.

 Your support is critical!
 You can help our animal-care teams continue their vital work.